amartsop/CartDoublePendulum/README.md

 # Double pendulum on a cart simulator

 This application illustrates the simulation of a double pendulum on a cart.
+The code also exposes the functions for controlling the pendulum using different control algorithms

 <img src="./share/cdp_simulator.gif" width="100%"/>